trob-indie/Appendix/README.md

 1. Clone the repo
 2. Go to chrome://extensions/ and turn on "Developer mode"
 3. Drag and drop the Appendix folder into your browser window

-## Limitations
-* Currently, Appendix only supports one hardcoded query parameter.